dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Listing 4.1 shows the complete program.

 As you can see, the LocalDate class makes it possible to write a calendar program that takes care of complexities such as weekdays and the varying month lengths.
 You don't need to know how the LocalDate class computes months and weekdays.
-You just use the interface of the class—the methods such as plusDays and getDayOfWeek.
+You just use the interface of the class — the methods such as plusDays and getDayOfWeek.

 The point of this example program is to show you how you can use the interface of a class to carry out fairly sophisticated tasks without having to know the implementation details.